Premier League Kicks

 The scheme looks to break down barriers between the police and young people, reduce crime and anti-social behaviour and find routes into volunteering, education and employment for participants.

-The Premier League Kicks scheme is currently ran at 45 Premier League and Football League clubs across the country, helping in execs of 50,000 young people each year.
+The Premier League Kicks scheme is currently ran at 69 Premier League and Football League clubs across the country, with approx. 250,000 young people taking part in kicks since it started in 2006.

 Working in partnership with the Premier League and Avon and Somerset Police, the Trust’s PL Kicks programme is operated as an interactive engagement tool, working with youngsters from an array of backgrounds on a weekly basis, creating a safer and healthier community at the same time.